Who Is Chris Brown’s Girlfriend? Singer’s Rumored Flings Throw Shade On IG

 A post shared by The Shade Room (@theshaderoom) on

-Now, it seems that Breezy and Krista Santiago may be back on again after fans pointed out that Chris Brown has since removed his flirty photo of Vanessa Vargas from his Instagram page and was recently spotted partying it up with Santiago at Diddy’s Grammy after party on February 12.
+Now, it seems that Breezy and Krista Santiago may be back on again after fans pointed out that Chris Brown has since removed his flirty photo of Vanessa Vargas from his Instagram page and was recently spotted partying it up with Krista at Diddy’s Grammy after party on February 12.

 According to Celeb Gozzip, Chris and Krista were reportedly spotted at Diddy’s after party at the Nightingale Plaza in Los Angeles on Sunday, where photographers were able to capture a photo of the duo leaving the bash in one of Brown’s luxury vehicles.